 So how do you know which one is right for you?

-Let’s start by taking a quick look at the most common SBA loans, and from there we can go into the specific costs associated with each loan type.
+Let’s start by taking a quick look at the most common options, and from there we can go into the specific costs associated with each loan type.

-Let’s talk fees and interest rates, because how much your SBA loan costs you will affect your cash flow, your bottom line, and ultimately, your business.
+Let’s talk fees and interest rates, because how much your SBA loan costs you will impact your cash flow, your bottom line, and ultimately, your business.

 Have a look below at the typical loan terms and general fees that are associated with each type of loan.